wp-plugins/recent-facebook-posts/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.8 =
+Added link previews (like Facebook) and Dutch translations.
+Please update your settings after updating.

 = 1.6 =
 CSS and HTML output have changed.
 If you're using custom CSS styles you will have to edit them after updating.